nlobby4/flockdroid/README.md

 Flockmod is a collaborative drawing platform where artists can create together in real-time on shared canvases.
 This project packages a heavily modified version of Flockmod into a native Android application using Android Studio and WebView technology.

 The app wraps the modded Flockmod web client, providing full access to all drawing tools, collaboration features, and mod enhancements directly on your Android device.
-This includes pressure-sensitive stylus support for tablets, making it ideal for artists who want to draw on the go while still benefiting from the extensive mod features developed by Zexium and others.
+This includes pressure-sensitive stylus support for tablets, making it ideal for artists who want to draw on the go while still benefiting from the extensive mod features developed by Zexium and D.

-Whether you're participating in collaborative art sessions, practicing your digital art skills, or just want a portable way to access Flockmod with all the mod enhancements, this Android app provides a streamlined experience without needing a desktop browser.

 ## Key Features